EuropeanOpenScienceCloud/Governance/docs/GovernanceStructure.md

 Currently, the Rules of Participation (RoP) are broad and can cover different aspects.
-It currently focuses on rules and guidelines for resource organisations to promote and offer resources through the EOSC Catalogue Marketplace.
-In the evolution of the EOSC Portal, the Governance model will need to address how Resource Organisations might need to define their Rules of Participation when they may appear in many different services catalogues (e.g. at a national or institutional level) with different RoP whilst remaining “compliant” within the EOSC Service Catalogue/Marketplace.
+It currently focuses on rules and guidelines for resource organisations to promote and offer resources through the EOSC Portal.
+In the evolution of the EOSC Portal, the Governance model will need to address how Resource Organisations might need to define their Rules of Participation when they may appear in many different services catalogues (e.g. at a national or institutional level) with different RoP whilst remaining “compliant” within the EOSC Portal's presentation of services and other offerings.

 **Legal**, the resource allocation aspects of **Organisational**, and **Technical** would form three pillars within the Stakeholder layer,